Gluten-Free Emergency Food: Gluten-Free Meals

 Apple Oatmeal

-Valley Food Storage Apple Oatmeal features the crisp, sweet taste of apples and can be used as a healthy and delicious snack or as a dish all on its own, making it perfect for a quick and convenient breakfast or lunch for the whole family.
+Valley Food Storage Apple Oatmeal boasts the crisp, sweet taste of apples and can be enjoyed as a healthy and delicious snack or as a standalone dish, making it perfect for a quick and convenient breakfast or lunch for the whole family.
 Each pouch of apple oatmeal contains ten servings.

 ✔︎ Simple Ingredients